AdobeDocs/workfront.en/help/quicksilver/planning/records/connect-records.md

 {{step1-to-planning}}

-1. Click the workspace whose records you want to connect
+1. Click the workspace whose records you want to connect.

     The workspace opens and the record types display as cards.
 1. Click the card of a record type to open the record type page.
 1. Click the name of a table view to open it.
 1. (Optional) Add records to the record type that you selected by adding a new row to the table.
 For information, see [Create records](/help/quicksilver/planning/records/create-records.md).
-1. (Conditional) After you connected the selected record type with another record type, go to the linked record column and double-click the cell corresponding to the record that you want to link with other records.
+1. (Conditional) After you connect the selected record type with another record type, go to the linked record column and double-click the cell corresponding to the record that you want to link with other records.

     ![](assets/connect-other-records-smaller-box-in-table-view.png)